The concept of mapped coercivity for nonlinear operators in Banach spaces: Abstract

 \section{Abstract}

-We present a short existence proof for nonlinear operator equations in separable Banach spaces.
-The operator is not supposed to be monotone.
-The main hypotheses are a continuity assumption and a generalized coercivity property.
-For illustration, we apply this general concept to semi-linear elliptic problems and to the Navier-Stokes equations.
+We provide a concise proof of existence for nonlinear operator equations in separable Banach spaces.
+Notably, the operator is not assumed to be monotone.
+Instead, our main hypotheses consist of a continuity assumption and a generalized coercivity property.
+Mapped coercivity is a generalization of the usual coercivity property for nonlinear operators.
+In the case of linear operators, we recover linear coercivity and the traditional inf-sup condition.
+To illustrate the applicability of this general concept, we apply it to semi-linear elliptic problems and the Navier-Stokes equations.